helpermethod/spring-boot-style-guide/README.md

     private final String firstname;
     private final String lastname;

+    // if the class has a only one constructor, the @JsonCreator annotation
+    // can be left off
     public Person(String firstname, String lastname) {
         this.firstname = firstname;
         this.lastname = lastname;